 Episode 365 – 466, November 17, 1967 – April 8, 1968

-Things get chaotic when Barnabas’s lovely fiancée Josette DuPres arrives from Martinique with her servant Angelique (Lara Parker).
-Victoria soon discovers that illnesses and a tragic rift between Barnabas and his uncle Jeremiah over Josette are tied to Angelique, who is a witch and Barnabas’s scorned former fling.
-Her vindictive supernatural schemes cost Barnabas his love with Josette and inflict him with the vampire curse, causing him to leave several victims until his father Joshua chains him inside his coffin to hide the family’s shame.
+Things get chaotic when Barnabas’s lovely fiancée, Josette DuPres (Kathryn Leigh Scott), arrives from Martinique with her servant, Angelique (Lara Parker).
+Victoria soon discovers that sudden illnesses and a tragic rift between Barnabas and his uncle, Jeremiah (Anthony George), over Josette are tied to Angelique, who is really a witch and Barnabas’s scorned former fling.
+Angelique's vindictive supernatural scheme inflicts Barnabas with the vampire curse, causing him to leave several victims, reluctantly helped by his good-hearted loyal servant, Ben Stokes (Thayer David).
+The bloodlust eventually costs Barnabas his love, Josette, inciting her suicidal leap from Widows' Hill.
+Eventually, Barnabas's bloodshed would be stopped by his father, Joshua (Louis Edmonds), who chains him inside his coffin to hide the family’s shame.

-Additionally, Victoria’s knowledge of future events peg her as the witch and she’s put on trial.
-Oddly, she still finds solace in the ordeal with her lawyer Peter Bradford.
+Meanwhile, Victoria’s knowledge of future events peg her as the witch, and she’s put on trial.
+Oddly, she still finds romantic solace in the ordeal with her lawyer, Peter Bradford (Roger Davis).
 While Victoria eventually gets back to the present, her time-displaced relationship with Peter later leads to her exit from the series.